therealfuntimeswithdanny/pdslist/README.md

 1. Go to the [Issues](../../issues) page
 2. Click "New Issue"
-3. Select the "Add New PDS" template (or create a new issue)
-4. Fill in the template with your PDS information:
+3. Add your PDS information:
    - PDS URL
    - Supported handles
    - Your maintainer handle